The Ultimate Guide to Gantt Charts: Everything about the Tool You Can’t Ignore for Project Planning

 - It shows the critical path

 A critical path is a feature that shows the connection of the most important tasks needed for a project to be timely completed.
-If one task from the critical path is delayed, the whole project will be delayed too.
+If one task from the critical path on a Gantt chart is delayed, the whole project will be delayed too.

 GanttPRO is online Gantt chart software that helps thousands of individuals and teams manage their tasks, deadlines, resources, and costs.
 Great for communication and collaboration on a project.